When I Get You Alone: Chart performance

 "When I Get You Alone" did not chart on any US Billboard charts, though it did reach number 49 on the Radio & Records Pop chart; however, the song charted well in other countries.
 It peaked at number 3 on the Belgium's Ultratip, number 5 on the Dutch Mega Single Top 100, number 8 on the New Zealand Top 40 Singles, number 15 on the Belgium Ultratop 50 and the Italy Top Digital Download, number 17 on the Australian ARIA Top 50 Singles (did not release until mid-2003), number 60 on the Austrian Ö3 Austria Top 40, and number 62 on the Switzerland Singles Chart.

 Music video

 The music video for the song featured an unshaven Thicke, with long, grungy hair, as a courier racing through the streets of Manhattan on a bicycle.
-It received some rotation on MTV2 and BET's Rated Next and was played moderately on pop and urban radio.
+It received some rotation on MTV2 and BET's Cita's World and was played moderately on pop and urban radio.